EU mergers and takeovers (June 15)

-BRUSSELS, June 15 The following are mergers under review by the European Commission and a brief guide to the EU merger process:
+BRUSSELS, June 15 (Reuters) - The following are mergers under review by the European Commission and a brief guide to the EU merger process:

 -- Private equity firm Oaktree to acquire German nursing care provider Vitanas P&W (approved June 14)